The next generation of joint injections

 1. PRP or growth factor injections: One component of the blood stream is platelets.
 Platelets are cell-like particles that are smaller than red or white blood cells.
 These tiny platelets release a soup of growth factors at the site of injury.
 They help in the clotting process by sticking to the walls of the damaged blood vessels and plugging the rupture.
 The most important compound is PDGF or platelet derived growth factor, which causes stem cells (more on those in a minute) to be released from vessel walls and migrate to the site of injury.
 Physicians are able to take a small amount of a patient's blood, isolate and concentrate the platelets by spinning the blood in a centrifuge, and inject the growth factors they release directly into the injured area, where they promote the body's natural healing response.

-2. Stem Cell injections: Stem cells are immature cells that have not developed into their final cell type.
-Embryonic stem cells can transform into virtually any cell, while adult stem cells can only change into a specific family of cells.
-Stem cells also recruit growth factors to speed up the healing process.
+2. Stem Cell injections: Stem cells are potent cells that influence healing.
+Embryonic stem cells can transform into virtually any cell, while fetal and adult stem cells can only change into a specific family of cells.
+Stem cells also produce and recruit growth factors to speed up the healing process.
 They are pericytes, which means they live on vessel walls.
 The more vascular the tissue, the more stem cells there are, so fat and bone marrow have the most.
-The cells can be harvested in a physician’s office using special needles, then concentrated in a centrifuge and injected.
+The cells can be harvested in a physician’s office using special needles or found in amniotic fluid.
 They migrate naturally to sites of injury and begin the repair process.

 3. Anti-inflammatory injections: The compounds in the blood repair soup that most influence inflammation can be isolated in a unique incubation method that permits a potentially higher concentration of the factor called IL1RA to be delivered to a site of injury.